shub-v/de-kata/README.md

     - Username: `airflow`
     - Password: `airflow`

+## Data Governance

+In managing data quality and sensitivity within a data warehouse, my approach revolves around ensuring reliability and security throughout the pipeline.

+**Data Quality**:

+Ensuring data quality is fundamental to the successful operation of any data warehouse.
+My approach begins with defining data quality checks at every stage of the pipeline—starting from the source and continuing through transformations.
+I implement basic integrity checks such as unique and not null validations for key fields like identifiers and timestamps to prevent incomplete or duplicate data from entering the warehouse.

+In addition, I focus on enforcing referential integrity, ensuring relationships between related tables are valid (e.g., foreign keys must reference existing records).
+I also apply business logic checks to ensure the data aligns with expected patterns—for example, ensuring chronological accuracy between event timestamps.

+These quality controls ensure that any anomalies, inconsistencies, or errors are detected early in the pipeline, reducing the risk of poor-quality data propagating downstream.
+Automated alerts are configured to handle errors or flag unusual patterns, allowing for quick resolution and ensuring the data remains trustworthy and fit for use by analysts, data scientists, and business teams.

+**Data Sensitivity**:

+In managing sensitive data, my approach revolves around minimizing exposure and ensuring secure handling throughout the data lifecycle.
+The first step is to identify sensitive data, such as Personally Identifiable Information (PII) or financial information, using techniques like pattern matching, regular expressions, or machine learning models.

+Once identified, I enforce Role-Based Access Control (RBAC), limiting access to sensitive data based on roles and responsibilities within the organization.
+Only authorized users, such as compliance or legal teams, can access raw sensitive data, while others interact with anonymized or masked datasets.
+Data masking or tokenization ensures that sensitive fields are obscured before being shared or processed further, thus reducing the risk of accidental exposure.

 ## Quality
 > 1. How would you measure the overall data quality of these files?